dune-copasi/dune-copasi/doc/docusaurus/docs/param_tree.md

 ##### `[model.<comp_k>.boundary.<comp_l>.outflow.jacobian]`

 The jacobian for the outflow works similarly as the one for the reaction.
-That is, all *variables* from inside and outside are available as well as their normal gradients.
+That is, all *variables* from inside and outside as well as their normal gradients are available.
 Additionally, you have to distiguish between jacobians with respect to inside and outside *variables*.

 | Key | Type | Description |